nathanchance/tuxmake/docs/kconfig.md

     - `# CONFIG_* is not set`

 `kconfig_add` can be specified multiple times.
-Any in-tree configuration target will be built with `make`, and then all of the others will be saved to a local file in the order they were passed.
+Any in-tree configuration target and explicit make targets will be built with `make`, and then all of the others will be saved to a local file in the order they were passed.
 They will be then merged on top of the existing configuration by calling `scripts/kconfig/merge_config.sh` and `make olddefconfig`.